Afudu/P12_OpenClassroom/README.md

 and delivers a set of secure API endpoints to support CRUD (create, read, update, and delete) operations on the various CRM objects.

-In adhering to the security requirements, authentication and authorized access are required for all events operations, and logging is enabled for effective monitoring and troubleshooting.
+In adhering to the security requirements, authentication and authorized access are required for all operations, and logging is enabled for effective monitoring and troubleshooting.

 ### Main Business Process